-As one of the events is the annual “Quiz Bowl” competition among high school teams from around the state, I took that as an opportunity to wear a “Quiz Bowl” tee shirt from previous years rather than my normal work clothes.
-The event will be broadcast live on Saturday, April 26 and is always a blast to help produce.
-It’s an all-day marathon of rounds testing kids’ knowledge of a wide range of categories.
-It can be hectic having so many young people come through our building, where we must get teams in and out of the main studio quickly during breaks.
-But it’s always a lot of fun.
+As one of the events is the annual Quiz Bowl competition among high school teams from around the state, I took that as an opportunity to wear a Quiz Bowl tee shirt rather than my normal work clothes.
+It will be broadcast live on Saturday, April 26, and is always a blast to help produce.
+It’s an all-day tournament testing kids’ knowledge of a wide range of categories.
+It can be hectic having so many young people come through our building, where we must get teams in and out of the main studio quickly between rounds, but is always fun.

 Another anniversary we discussed was 20 years of Arkansas IDEAS.
-A function of our Education Department, it provides free, online professional development for educators.
+A function of our education department, it provides free, online professional development for educators.
 More than 4.5 million professional development credit hours have been awarded over the last two decades to teachers, school support staff and administrators.

 I sat in for my pal Flap Jones this past weekend hosting Not Necessarily Nashville on Little Rock Public Radio’s KUAR-FM 89.1.
 It’s always a joy selecting an hour of music to play and discuss.

 With only a few days before the Wednesday, March 19 screening of the Arkansas PBS documentary Unveiled: Daisy Bates and Johnny Cash at Robinson Center in Little Rock, followed a week later by Bob Dylan performing at the same venue on Wednesday, March 26, I played two songs Cash and Dylan recorded together.
-These versions of “Guess Things Happen That Way” and “I Still Miss Someone” were recorded during two days in a Nashville studio in February 1969 and were eventually released a half-century later in 2019 as part of Dylan’s The Bootleg Series, Vol. 15, Travelin’ Thru
+These versions of “Guess Things Happen That Way” and “I Still Miss Someone” were recorded during two days in a Nashville studio in February 1969 and were eventually released a half-century later in 2019 as part of Dylan’s The Bootleg Series, Vol. 15, Travelin’ Thru.

 Not Necessarily Nashville, March 8, 2025, 7 p.m. on Little Rock Public Radio’s KUAR-FM 89.1.